For more general information on posts across Latin America please see English Language Assistant placements in Latin America.

 Will there be an induction course?

-Successful applicants will be invited to our induction event online over the summer which will cover important pre-departure information.
-The dates of the induction held by our partners in Mexico have not yet been confirmed for 2022/23, however, in 2019 this took place during the week of 26 August, and it is likely that the 2022/23 induction will take place at a similar time.
-Confirmed dates will be passed onto the successful candidates once they have been made available.
+Successful applicants will be invited to our induction event either online or in person over the summer which will cover important pre-departure information.
+The dates of the induction held by our partners in Mexico takes place late August – exact dates will be confirmed by SEP during the departure process.

 How many hours will I work per week?